 To editor: revise Line 14-15 in page 159 as follows:

 The Preamble Code Configuration Present field when one indicates the presence of the Preamble Code Configuration field, or not present when zero.
+The Preamble Code Configuration field is used to signal information between devices to allow for dynamic preamble and channel selection, as described in 10.29.4.

 To editor: revise Line 10-12 in page 159 as follows:

-The Preamble Code Configuration field if present specifies the preamble code that will be used in the forthcoming ranging exchange, and shall be formatted as shown in Figure 154.
+The Preamble Code Configuration field, if present, is identical in meaning and format, to the content field of the RCPCS IE as shown in Figure 10-215.

 To editor: delete Figure 154 in page 159.